lainemarrah/DMPipeline/README.md

 cd DMPipeline
 conda env create -n bowtie2 --file envs/bowtie2-env.yml conda env create -n cnvkit --file envs/cnvkit-env.yml
-#conda env create -n snakemake --file envs/snakemake-env.yml
 ```

 Download the hg19 reference genome by using the below code.
 This will also create a bowtie index that will help you align files later.
-Note the bowtie indexing script takes a significant amount of time so you may want to do this on HPC.
+Note the bowtie indexing script (align_hg19.sh) takes a significant amount of time so you may want to rn this on HPC.
 ```
 cd DMPipeline
 wget https://datasets.genepattern.org/data/module_support_files/AmpliconArchitect/hg19.tar.gz
 tar -zxf hg19.tar.gz
+rm hg19.tar.gz
 scripts/align_hg19.sh
 ```